-Tilleke & Gibbins Supalai Grand Tower, 26th Floor 1011 Rama 3 Road, Chongnonsi, Yannawa Bangkok 10120 Thailand
+Tilleke & Gibbins Supalai Grand Tower, 26th Floor 1011 Rama 3 Road Chongnonsi, Yannawa Bangkok 10120 Thailand

-Tel: +66 2653 5538 Fax: +66 2653 5678 Email: david.d@tilleke.com URL: www.tilleke.com
+Tel: +66 2056 5555 Email: david.d@tilleke.com URL: www.tilleke.com

-David Duncan is a consultant in the Tilleke & Gibbins corporate and commercial group, specialising in technology, media, and telecommunications, antitrust/competition law and projects.
-In the TMT space, which comprises the largest part of his practice, David has extensive experience in structuring and negotiating IT outsourcing transactions, developing structures by which to offer new telecommunications and/or IT services in Thailand, handling TMT-related M&A transactions, advising on IT infrastructure projects and advising on regulatory implications of all the foregoing.
+David Duncan is a consultant in the Tilleke & Gibbins corporate and commercial group, specialising in technology, media, and telecommunications, antitrust/competition law, and projects.
+In the TMT space, which comprises the largest part of his practice, David has extensive experience in structuring and negotiating IT outsourcing transactions, developing structures by which to offer new telecommunications and/or IT services in Thailand, handling TMTrelated M&A transactions, advising on IT infrastructure projects, and advising on regulatory implications of all the foregoing.
 He also has particular expertise in government contracting.
 His client base is foreign and domestic, and he advises new entrants to the market, as well as established operators.
-David is ranked in the TMT category by Chambers Asia-Pacific, and he has also been recognised by that and other publications for projects expertise.
+David is ranked in the TMT category by Chambers Asia-Pacific, and he has also been recognised by Chambers and other publications for projects expertise.